 On land, consider a walking safari as a way to get up close to the fauna and flora with nothing but the sounds of nature (which won’t be drowned out by a game vehicle’s rumbling engine).
 When it comes to night drives though, you’ll want to be safely seated in a 4x4.

 The delta is protected by Botswana’s strict conservation laws, leaving it relatively untouched and since it is not easily accessible (most arrive here by air from Maun), visitors get an exclusive, tranquil, and intimate safari experience.
-Its unrivalled characteristics secured the Okavango Delta’s spot among Africa’s Seven Natural Wonders and, in 2014, it became the 1,000 places to be enlisted as a UNESCO World Heritage Site.
+Its unrivalled characteristics secured the Okavango Delta’s spot among Africa’s Seven Natural Wonders and, in 2014, it became the 1,000th place to be listed as a UNESCO World Heritage Site.
 Luxury accommodation is carefully designed to ensure it has minimal impact on the environment.

 It’s not just the animals who prefer the delta during the dry season (May to September); this is also the time when tourists visit because of the cooler temperatures and abundant wildlife on show.

 The daytime temperature usually hovers in the 20s, but the nights can become bitingly cold.
 October is hot and humid, while November and December bring the rain.
-Don’t let this put you off though, this wet season is when most animal babies are born and the vegetation thrives.
+Don’t let this put you off though, the wet season is when most animal babies are born and the vegetation thrives.

 From January to March you’re most likely to get hot, humid days (often reaching 40 degrees), followed by balmy evenings that are best enjoyed with a relaxing sundowner while overlooking the exquisite sunsets.
 At night, expect to be lulled to sleep by a chorus of a million frogs, the roar of a lion, or a cackle from a hyena.